-At the beginning of a contract, the Company evaluates whether the contract is a lease or includes a lease.
+At the beginning of a contract, the Group evaluates whether the contract is a lease or includes a lease.
 In the event that the contract transfers the right to control the use of the asset defined for a price for a certain period of time, this contract is a lease contract or includes a lease transaction.
-When assessing whether a contract transfers the right to control the use of a defined asset for a specified period of time, the Company shall consider the following conditions:
+When assessing whether a contract transfers the right to control the use of a defined asset for a specified period of time, the Group considers the following conditions:

-a) The fact that the contract contains the defined asset is generally defined by specifying an asset explicitly or implicitly in the contract.

-b) A functional part of the entity is physically separate or represents nearly all of the capacity of the entity.
-If the supplier has an original right to substitute the asset and benefits economically from it, the asset is not defined.
+- a) The fact that the contract contains the defined asset is generally defined by specifying an asset explicitly or implicitly in the contract. - b) A functional part of the entity is physically separate or represents nearly all of the capacity of the entity.
+If the supplier has an original right to substitute the asset and benefits economically from it, the asset is not defined. - c) Having the right to obtain almost all of the economic benefits to be obtained from the use of the defined asset,